-The Board's investments are reported at fair value as determined by quoted market prices.
-The NCCMT Cash Portfolio's securities are valued at fair value, which is the NCCMT's share price.
-The STIF securities are reported at cost and maintain a constant \$1 per share value.
+The Board's investments are reported at amortized cost or at fair value determined by either quoted market prices or a matrix pricing model.
+The NCCMT Cash Portfolio's securities are measured at amortized cost, which is the NCCMT's share price.
+The STIF securities (as valued under level 2 of the fair value hierarchy) are reported at cost and maintain a constant \$1 per share value.
+Investments valued under level 2 of the fair value hierarchy are valued using prices that are either directly or indirectly observable for an asset or liability.
 Under the authority of G.S.
 147-69.3, no unrealized gains or losses of the STIF are distributed to external participants of the fund.